cocode/Book4matter/DESIGN.md

 The *styling* (title page, table of contents, chapter headings) is adapted from the **ilm** Typst template (MIT-0 licensed, so freely reusable).

-**Why not use ilm directly?** Its `paper-size` accepts only *named* paper sizes (no custom 6×9) and its margins are symmetric (no binding gutter) — both of which KDP validates on upload.
-The `typst-orange-template` was also rejected: it is a technical-report aesthetic with the same geometry gap.

 ## Fonts

 Default body font is **Libertinus Serif**, which is bundled inside the Typst